Alghoza: Origin

 It originated at around 7500 BC in Mesopotamia, it then reached Iran and eventually the Indian subcontinent with some modifications.
-Some Mesopotamian archaic paintings contain a musical instrument very similar to Alghoza.
+Some Mesopotamian archaic paintings contain a musical instrument very similar to alghoza.

-In Mesopotamia, this instrument was called "Al-Joza", which literally means, "The twin".
-As it reached the Indian subcontinent, the "J" in "Al-Joza" became "gh" and eventually the modified form of this instrument which reached the subcontinent came to be known as Alghoza.
+In Mesopotamia, this instrument was called "Al-Joza", which literally means, "The dwin".
+As it reached the Indian subcontinent, the "J" in "Al-Joza" became "gh" and eventually the modified form of this instrument which reached the subcontinent came to be known as alghoza.